|Photo credit: @danielvchase on Instagram|

 Hiking in the fall will forever be my favorite.
 The leaves and scenery in Atlantic Canada are stunning this time of year, the air is crisp and the fresh scent of nature surrounds you.
 With or without kids, fall hiking is just simply the best.

-As you all know I live in northern New Brunswick and so wanted to share some ideas of where to hike and where to get the best fall views.
+I live in northern New Brunswick and so wanted to share some ideas of where to hike and where to get the best fall views.
 On top of that, not everyone loves to hike so I made sure to include trails of varying lengths that all offer spectacular views!
 Oh, and of course all of the hikes are kid friendly whether they be in a carrier or make the trek themselves.

 Located in the city of Bathurst you will feel like you’re far from a city when you enter Daley Point Nature Reserve.
 There are 7.5km of trails with a variety of trails (and lengths) to choose from whether you’re a bird lover, want to see the water or want to be immersed among the trees.
 All of the trails are very well-kept but do have tree roots growing through them so be sure to watch your step and hold hands with the really little ones as they make their way through.